-The best time to catch snails is after a downpour.
-At this time of year, the conditions are perfect – the humidity and dampness draws the little blighters out from under their rocks and out of their cracks and into the open at dusk.
+The best time to catch edible snails is after a downpour.
+In late spring, early summer, the conditions are perfect – the humidity and dampness draws the little blighters out from under their rocks and out of their cracks and into the open at dusk.
 A quick shower, a mild evening, a bucket and a strong torch are all you’ll need for a bountiful hunt.

 The French know this already, of course.

 Snails need to be prepared quite thoroughly before they’re ready to cook.
 You don’t know where they’ve been and what they’ve been eating, so you need to change that by controlling their diet for a few days.